MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 2. From the release notes on Github, please also download the corresponding frameworks of the Mobile Center SDK for iOS.

-3. Unzip both archives and you will see a folder called `MobileCenter-SDK-iOS` that contains different frameworks for each Mobile Center service.
-The frameworks called `MobileCenter` is required in the project as it contains code that is shared between the different modules.
-You will also see a folder named `RNMobileCenterShared` which contains a single framework for the React Native bridge for iOS which is also required.
+3. Unzip both archives and you will see a folder called **MobileCenter-SDK-iOS** that contains different frameworks for each Mobile Center service.
+The framework called `MobileCenter` is required in the project as it contains code that is shared between the different modules.
+You will also see a folder named **RNMobileCenterShared** which contains a single framework for the React Native bridge for iOS which is also required.

 4. [Optional] Create a subdirectory for 3rd-party libraries.
     * As a best practice, 3rd-party libraries usually reside inside a subdirectory (it is often called **Vendor**), so if you don't have your project organized with a subdirectory for libraries, create a **Vendor** subdirectory now (under the **ios** directory of your project).